-The Glendale Utility District works around the clock to provide top quality water to every tap.
+The West Jackson County Utility District works around the clock to provide top quality water to every tap.
 We ask that all our customers help us protect our water sources, which are the heart of our community, our way of life and our children's future.
-This report will not be mailed to customers.
-A copy will be available in the office.